‘I Felt So Trapped’: Model Testifies Weinstein Groped Her, Masturbated in Hotel Bathroom

 “I didn’t want the job,” she said.
 “I didn’t want anything to do with any of them.”

-During cross-examination, defense lawyer Damon Cheronis grilled Young about the timeline of the assault, stating that she had initially said the encounter occurred in 2012.
+During cross-examination, defense lawyer Damon Cheronis grilled Young about the timeline of the assault, stating she told prosecutors it happened on three different dates over the span of one year.

+“Isn’t it true that the first time you said this occurred in February 2013 is when you learned they had Harvey Weinstein’s records (at the hotel)?”
+Cheronis asked.

+Young admitted she had previously given erroneous dates, stating she was “confused” and finally tracked down the correct date after gaining access to her Gmail account.

 Young’s allegations follow graphic three-day testimony from former actress Jessica Mann, who alleges Weinstein assaulted her multiple times after the two met at a party in 2013—including raping her in a Manhattan hotel room.